November 26 2019

 Why running and charity is the perfect partnership

-In a recent article I wrote for Charity Comms I explain why running and charity is the perfect partnership.
+In an article I wrote for Charity Comms I explain why running and charity is the perfect partnership.

 A running challenge is the perfect vehicle to express a charity message, through an activity which shares the same fundamental ingredients of voice and language; ambition, target, resolve, motivation, dedication, commitment, drive, determination, stamina, perseverance, hard work and achievement.